raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 1. Attach CAM1_IO1 (J6 pin 41) to GPIO2 (J5 pin 5).
 1. Attach CAM1_IO0 (J6 pin 43) to GPIO3 (J5 pin 7).

-**The numbers in brackets are conventional, physical pin numbers, numbered from left to right, top to bottom.
-The numbers on the silkscreen correspond to the Broadcom SoC GPIO numbers.**
+Note, the numbers in brackets are conventional, physical pin numbers, numbered from left to right, top to bottom.
+The numbers on the silkscreen correspond to the Broadcom SoC GPIO numbers.

 ### Configuring default pin states

-The GPIOs used by the camera default to input mode on the Compute Module.
-In order to [override the default pin states](../../configuration/pin-configuration.md) and define the pins used by the camera, we need to create a **dt-blob.bin** file from a source dts file with the relevant information for the GPU, and place this on the root of the first FAT partition.
+The GPIOs that we are using for the camera default to input mode on the Compute Module.
+To [override these default settings](../../configuration/pin-configuration.md) and also tell the system that these are the pins to be used by the camera, we need to create a `dt-blob.bin` that is loaded by the firmware when the system boots up.
+This file is built from a source dts file that contains the requried settings, and placed on the boot partition.

-[Sample device tree source files](#sample-device-tree-source-files) are provided at the bottom of this document.
+Some [Sample device tree source files](#sample-device-tree-source-files) are provided at the bottom of this document.

-The **pin_config** section in the `pins_cm { }` (compute module) or `pins_cm3 { }` (compute module3) section of the source dts needs the camera's LED and power enable pins set to outputs:
+The `pin_config` section in the `pins_cm { }` (compute module) or `pins_cm3 { }` (compute module3) section of the source dts needs the camera's LED and power enable pins set to outputs:

 ```
 pin@p2  { function = "output"; termination = "no_pulling"; };
 pin@p3  { function = "output"; termination = "no_pulling"; };
 ```

-To tell the firmware which pins to use and how many cameras to look for, add the following to the **pin_defines** section:
+To tell the firmware which pins to use and how many cameras to look for, add the following to the `pin_defines` section:

 ```
 pin_define@CAMERA_0_LED { type = "internal"; number = <2>; };